JonosGit/hsds/docs/docker_install_azure.md

 11. From hsds directory, build docker image:  `$ docker build -t hdfgroup/hsds .`
 12. Start the service `$./runall.sh <n>` where n is the number of containers desired (defaults to 1)
 13. Run `$ docker ps` and verify that the containers are running: hsds_head, hsds_sn_[1-n], hsds_dn_[1-n]
+14. Add the DNS for the service to the /etc/hosts file.
+E.g. `127.0.0.1  hsds.hdf.test`
-14. Go to <http://hsds.hdf.test/about> and verify that "cluster_state" is "READY" (might need to give it a minute or two)
+15. Go to <http://hsds.hdf.test/about> and verify that "cluster_state" is "READY" (might need to give it a minute or two)
-15. Run the integration test: `$ python testall.py --skip_unit`
+16. Run the integration test: `$ python testall.py --skip_unit`

 Sample .bashrc